LWL-cpu/DEEIA/README.md

 # DEEIA
 The code for Beyond Single-Event Extraction: Towards Efficient Document-Level Multi-Event Argument Extraction , Findings of ACL2024.
 The paper can be seen on arXiv (https://arxiv.org/abs/2405.01884).

-The complete code is currently being organized and will be released soon.
+The complete code is currently being organized and will be released later.
 At present, we have made available the core code from the paper, including the Dependency-guided Encoder (DE) module and the Event-specific Information Aggregation (EIA) module.

 ## Dependency-guided Encoder (DE) Module